SShaDe: scalable shape deformation via local representations: Results

 where $d(v, \mesh{S})$ represents the Euclidean distance between the point $v$ and the surface $\mesh{S}$.
 For a meaningful comparison, we center all the shapes at the origin of the axes and rescale them to fit inside the unit sphere.
 Furthermore, we exclude from the experiments the \texttt{wolf} shape for its low vertex count (less than 5000 vertices) and the \texttt{gorilla} shape for its non-manifoldness and high number of connected components.
-By averaging the results across the entire dataset, we obtain a Hausdorff distance $d_H = 5.66 \cdot 10^{-3}$ and a Chamfer distance $d_C = 3.76 \cdot 10^{-8}$.
+By averaging the results across the entire dataset, we obtain a Hausdorff distance $d_H = 5.66 \cdot 10^{-3}$ and a Chamfer distance $d_C = 3.76 \cdot 10^{-8}$. \Cref{fig:tosca-isometric} shows how tight the alignment is.